 In a cast iron or stainless steel pan, cook sliced onions in butter until they’re nice and soft and golden brown.

-While the onions are cooking, dredge your liver a mixture of flour, salt, and pepper.
+While the onions are cooking, dredge your liver in a mixture of flour, salt, and pepper.
 (Buckwheat flour will work well if you’re avoiding gluten.)

 Remove the onions from the pan, add more butter and fry your coated liver slices.
 When the slices of liver are golden brown, add the cooked onions and enough beef or chicken broth to half cover the contents of the pan.
 Cover and cook on medium-low so that the liquid is at a nice simmer.